Navaratnas

 Though primarily known from purāṇic and itihāsic traditions, the concept symbolizes the ideal of a king as a patron of jñāna (knowledge) and kalā (art).
-The most renowned navaratna councils are traditionally associated with Vikramāditya of Ujjayinī, Jalaluddin Akbar of Hindustan, and Rājā Kṛṣṇacandra of Nadīyā.
+The most renowned navaratna councils are traditionally associated with Vikramaditya of Ujjain, Akbar of Mughal Empire, and Krishnachandra Roy of Nadīyā.

 Vikramāditya's Navaratnāḥ

-The court of Vikramāditya, the legendary ruler of Ujjayinī, is celebrated in traditional accounts for its assemblage of nine illustrious scholars, collectively known as the navaratnāḥ.
-Their names are preserved in works such as the Jyotirvidābharaṇa, attributed to Kālidāsa, though the text's authenticity is debated among scholars.
+The court of Vikramaditya, the legendary ruler of Ujjain, is celebrated in traditional accounts for its assemblage of nine illustrious scholars, collectively known as the navaratnāḥ.
+Their names are preserved in works such as the Jyōtirvidābharaṇa, attributed to Kalidasa, though the text's authenticity is debated among scholars.

 These ratna exemplified the zenith of classical Indian intellectual life, each representing mastery over a particular branch of śāstra, kalā, or nīti.
 The most frequently cited names include: